pySRURGS/pySRURGS/README.md

 ## License

 This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details

+## Community

+If you would like to contribute to the project or you need help please create an issue.

+With regards to community suggested changes, I would comment as to whether it would be within the scope of the project to include the suggested changes.
+If both parties are in agreement, whomever is interested in developing the changes can make a pull request, or I will implement the suggested changes.

 ## Acknowledgments